alaa7alnajjar/robocup_ws/README.md

 #

 ## Roboviz:
+to use roboviz,

-to run roboviz, inside the floder src/RoboViz/bin/ run the command:
+inside the floder: src/RoboViz/bin/

+run the command in terminal:

 ```

 ./robovizrun.sh

 ```
+#
+#
+#